June 15, 2020

 A complainant and respondent may each appeal the outcome, including the investigators’ finding of responsibility (or no responsibility).
 In a request for an appeal, the burden of proof lies with the party requesting the appeal.
 Dissatisfaction with the outcome of the investigation is not grounds for appeal.
 The limited grounds for appeal are as follows:

-The Appeals Officer is determined by the status of the respondent:
+The Appeal Officer is the Vice President for Student Affairs.
+The alternate Appeal Officer is determined by the status of the respondent:

-A complainant or respondent must submit a written appeal to both the Title IX Coordinator and Appeals Officer within five (5) business days of receipt of the Notice of Outcome.
+A complainant or respondent must submit a written appeal to both the Title IX Coordinator and Appeal Officer within 5 business days of receipt of the Notice of Outcome.
 The written appeal must include the specific basis for the appeal and any information or argument in support of the appeal.

 Upon receipt of the appeal, Title IX Coordinator will provide the other party notice of the appeal and the opportunity to respond in writing to the appeal.
-Any response to the appeal must be submitted within three (3) business days from the other party’s receipt of the appeal.
+Any response to the appeal must be submitted within 3 business days from the other party’s receipt of the appeal.

-The Appeals Officer will make a decision regarding the written appeal and, within ten (10) business days of receipt of all appeal documents, notify the complainant and the respondent of the outcome.
-The Appeals Officer may:
+The Appeal Officer will make a decision regarding the written appeal and, within 10 business days of receipt of all appeal documents, notify the complainant and the respondent of the outcome.
+The Appeal Officer may:

 Appeal decisions are final.
 In compliance with FERPA, access to all initial and final investigative reports will be removed once the appeals process has been completed.

 All appeal deadlines may be extended for good cause by the Title IX Coordinator.
-Any extension will be communicated to the other party.
+Any extension will be communicated to the parties.

 Records will be maintained regarding the report, the investigation, evidence presented during the disciplinary process, the outcome of the disciplinary process, the outcome of any appeal, and any temporary and permanent remedies put in place by the College to address the Prohibited Conduct.
 Such records will be maintained by the Title IX Coordinator and, if a student is found responsible for conduct prohibited by this policy, by the College for at least nine years after the last party graduates, leaves the employment of the College, or otherwise is no longer a student or employee.
 Such records will be accessible only to the extent permissible under applicable records confidentiality and disclosure laws, including the Family and Educational Rights and Privacy Act, 20 U.S.C.
 1232g, and the Clery Act, 20 U.S.C.
 1092(f).